 Consolidation can be a daunting step if the media files are spread across many devices (worse yet, many users).
 It can take time to work through everything, and you might find that the collection is really big.
-It can also be problematic as new files continue to be created after you have transferred the existing contents.
+It can also be problematic as new files are created after transferring the existing contents.

-At the opening stage of consolidation, it’s best to make sure you are gathering at least one of everything, and not to worry too much about duplication.
-If there is duplication that is easy to identify, you can fix it as you go along, but you’ll also have the opportunity to fix it later, once your collection has been consolidated and cataloged.
+At the opening stage of consolidation, it’s best to ensure you are gathering at least one of everything, and not to worry too much about duplication.
+If there is duplication that is easy to identify, you can fix it as you go along, but you’ll also have the opportunity to fix it later once your collection has been consolidated and cataloged.

 Remember the 80/20 rule

 As you consolidate, it’s good to keep the 80-20 rule in mind.
 In most cases, there is a large percentage of media that can be gathered easily (80% perhaps) and a smaller percentage that will be hard to find (20% perhaps).
-Don’t let “perfect be the enemy of good” by delaying until 100% of media has been consolidated.
-Make a good faith effort to gather as much as you can, and get to work.
+Don’t let “perfect be the enemy of good” by delaying until 100% of the media has been consolidated.
+Make a good-faith effort to gather as much as possible and get to work.

-Next week, we’ll continue our examination of the building blocks of great Digital Asset Management.
+Next week, we’ll continue examining the building blocks of great Digital Asset Management.